soasis/text/documentation/source/encodings.rst

 	  - ❓ Unresearched
 	  - ❓ Unconfirmed
 	  - No ❌
-	* - MacRomania
-	  - ❓ Unresearched
-	  - ❓ Unconfirmed
-	  - No ❌
 	* - MacCryllic
 	  - No
 	  - Yes
 	  - :doc:`Yes ✅ </api/encodings/single_byte_encoding>`
-	* - MacUkraine
-	  - ❓ Unresearched
-	  - ❓ Unconfirmed
-	  - No ❌
 	* - MacGreek
-	  - ❓ Unresearched
-	  - ❓ Unconfirmed
-	  - No ❌
-	* - MacTurkish
-	  - ❓ Unresearched
-	  - ❓ Unconfirmed
-	  - No ❌
-	* - Macintosh
 	  - ❓ Unresearched
 	  - ❓ Unconfirmed
 	  - No ❌